Setting up Cloud Foundry to Launch Tasks

 Create a file named

-with the following content:applications: - name: skipper-server routes: - route: <your-skipper-server-route> # e.g. my-skipper-server.cfapps.io memory: 1G disk_quota: 1G instances: 1 timeout: 180 buildpacks: - java_buildpack path: ./spring-cloud-skipper-server-2.7.4.jar env: SPRING_APPLICATION_NAME: skipper-server SPRING_PROFILES_ACTIVE: cloud JBP_CONFIG_SPRING_AUTO_RECONFIGURATION: '{enabled: false}' SPRING_DATASOURCE_HIKARI_MINIMUMIDLE: 1 SPRING_DATASOURCE_HIKARI_MAXIMUMPOOLSIZE: 4 SPRING_APPLICATION_JSON: |- { "spring.cloud.skipper.server" : { "platform.cloudfoundry.accounts" : { "default" : { "connection" : { "url" : <cf-api-url>, "domain" : <cf-apps-domain>, "org" : <org>, "space" : <space>, "username": <email>, "password" : <password>, "skipSsValidation" : false }, "deployment" : { "deleteRoutes" : false, "services" : "rabbitmq-service", "enableRandomAppNamePrefix" : false, "memory" : 2048 } } } } } services: - postgres-service
+manifest-skipper.ymlwith the following content:applications: - name: skipper-server routes: - route: <your-skipper-server-route> # e.g. my-skipper-server.cfapps.io memory: 1G disk_quota: 1G instances: 1 timeout: 180 buildpacks: - java_buildpack path: ./spring-cloud-skipper-server-2.7.4.jar env: SPRING_APPLICATION_NAME: skipper-server SPRING_PROFILES_ACTIVE: cloud JBP_CONFIG_SPRING_AUTO_RECONFIGURATION: '{enabled: false}' SPRING_DATASOURCE_HIKARI_MINIMUMIDLE: 1 SPRING_DATASOURCE_HIKARI_MAXIMUMPOOLSIZE: 4 SPRING_APPLICATION_JSON: |- { "spring.cloud.skipper.server" : { "platform.cloudfoundry.accounts" : { "default" : { "connection" : { "url" : <cf-api-url>, "domain" : <cf-apps-domain>, "org" : <org>, "space" : <space>, "username": <email>, "password" : <password>, "skipSsValidation" : false }, "deployment" : { "deleteRoutes" : false, "services" : "rabbitmq-service", "enableRandomAppNamePrefix" : false, "memory" : 2048 } } } } } services: - postgres-service - Run

-cf push -f ./manifest-skipper.yml
+cf push -f ./manifest-skipper.yml.

 Setting up Data Flow on Cloud Foundry